tmoolmuang/webboard/README.md

 # Webboard   [![Build Status](https://travis-ci.org/tmoolmuang/webboard.svg?branch=master)](https://travis-ci.org/tmoolmuang/webboard)

-Webboard is a simple Ruby on Rails application that allows user to post and share information on the bulletin board.
+Webboard is a simple Ruby on Rails application that allows a user to post and share information on the bulletin board.
-It demonstrats the use of parent-child relationship tables.
+It demonstrates the use of parent-child relationship tables.
 Users can create posts and comment on a post.
 Users can vote and like the posts.
-User can edit and delete his or her own post.
+The user can edit and delete his or her own post.
 The app is similar to Bloccit but with a new layout.
 Standard size Amazon affiliated ads can be be placed on the both side of the content.
 Current version suppports 120 x 240 px, and 160 x 600 px banner.